-Due to new technology today, where old web pages need to be altered to fit smaller smartphones, rather than spend time making all the transformations of the old web pages, I would at random pick only those that I feel are meaningful to transfer the photos and text over to blogger here which has become very advanced today and already smartphone friendly!
+Due to new technology today, where old web pages need to be altered to fit smaller smartphones, rather than spend time making all the transformations of the old web pages meant for PC only today, I would at random pick only those old websites that I feel are meaningful or relevant to transfer the content over to the new blogger platform here.
+Blogger was bought over by the giant Google company and has become very advanced today and already smartphone friendly!

 As long as I can remember, I have always enjoyed listening to or reading the stories of People and Great Deeds.
 As a child, I remember reading the story of Gautama Buddha, a rich Indian prince who grew up in an environment free from suffering and poverty.
 He soon realized that these were found just over the wall of the palace that he was confined to and he became curious about life beyond the wall.
 The story continues that he crossed the barrier and exposed himself to a life quite different from the rich and abundant life that he was exposed to and saw a life that was filled with misery and human suffering.
 The rest became history as he sought to find 'Nirvana' or Enlightenment and left behind his teachings of life that have impacted the world.

 I read of the contributions of many other men such as Johnny Appleseed, a lesser known pioneer of the American frontier who planted apple seeds wherever he went so that others could enjoy the fruits and shade that the apple trees could provide.